YahooArchive/mojito/docs/dev_guide/reference/glossary.rst

    File resources that are required on the clients.
 These resources are primarily CSS but can also be JavaScript that is ancillary to and not a core component of the Mojito application.
-See `Mojito Developer Topics: Assets <../topics/mojito_assets.html>`_ to learn how to use assets in Mojito applications.j
+See `Mojito Developer Topics: Assets <../topics/mojito_assets.html>`_ to learn how to use assets in Mojito applications.

 binder